hypnoglow/helm-s3/README.md

     $ helm s3 push ./epicservice-0.7.2.tgz mynewrepo

-On push, remote repo index is automatically updated.
-To sync your local index, run:

-    $ helm repo update
+On push, both remote and local repo indexes are automatically updated (that means you don't need to run `helm repo update`).

-Now your pushed chart is available:
+Your pushed chart is available:

     $ helm search mynewrepo
     NAME                    VERSION	 DESCRIPTION